 Regarding persistent somatic symptoms (PSS), there are a few studies investigating inequalities according to SES and migration.
-Using German population survey data, Hinz et al.10 found that a low SES is associated with a higher risk for somatic symptoms measured with the Patient Health Questionnaire (PHQ-15).11 This result was confirmed by an analysis of the Gutenberg Health Study conducted in the Rhine-Main-Region.12 Based on the German national Cohort study, Morawa et al.13 showed that persons of Turkish origin report more symptoms according to the PHQ-15 compared to Germans.
-Moreover, psychiatric patients with a migration background had a significantly higher current symptom load, especially by somatic symptoms, compared to those without migration background.14
+Using German population survey data, Hinz et al found that a low SES is associated with a higher risk for somatic symptoms measured with the Patient Health Questionnaire-15 (PHQ-15).
+This result was confirmed by an analysis of the Gutenberg Health Study conducted in the Rhine-Main Region.
+Based on the German national Cohort study, Morawa et al showed that persons of Turkish origin report more symptoms according to the PHQ-15 compared with Germans.
+Moreover, psychiatric patients with a migration background had a significantly higher current symptom load, especially by somatic symptoms, compared with those without migration background.

 Thus, overall, results suggest that somatic symptoms are more prevalent among individuals with a low SES and a migration background in Germany.
-However, respective empirical studies mostly use sum scales comprising a number of symptoms but magnitude and mechanisms of inequalities may differ depending on symptom under study.
-Considering specific PSS with high prevalence like fatigue (about 30% in Germany^{15,16}) or the Irritable Bowel Syndrome (IBS, about 10-20% in Germany17), research on inequalities is scarce, particularly in Germany.
-Jason et al.18 found highest levels of fatigue among minority groups and persons with lower levels of education and occupational status in the US.
-A German population study also revealed increased rates of fatigue among low SES groups.16 Another study indicates that there are interactions between SES and ethnicity in the association with fatigue.19 In terms of IBS, there are studies showing higher prevalences in lower SES groups20 but others find a reverse association or no socioeconomic inequalities.^{21-23} There is a paucity of data on differences according to migration status in the epidemiology of IBS.
+Respective empirical studies mostly use sum scales comprising a number of symptoms but magnitude and mechanisms of inequalities may differ depending on symptom under study.
+Considering specific PSS with high prevalence such as fatigue (about 30% in Germany) or irritable bowel syndrome (IBS, about 10-20% in Germany), research on inequalities is scarce, particularly in Germany.
+Jason et al found highest levels of fatigue among minority groups and persons with lower levels of education and occupational status in the USA.
+A German population study also revealed increased rates of fatigue among low SES groups.
+Another study indicates that there are interactions between SES and ethnicity in the association with fatigue.
+In terms of IBS, there are studies showing higher prevalences in lower SES groups but others find a reverse association or no socioeconomic inequalities.
+21-23 There is a paucity of data on differences according to migration status in the epidemiology of IBS.